w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 can be political due to the nature of the upgrades, as well as logistically onerous due to the number (potentially thousands) of nodes in the network that need to upgrade their software.

-Rather than encode the runtime (a chain's "business logic") in the nodes, Polkadot nodes contain a WebAssembly [execution host](learn-polkadot-host).
+Rather than encode the runtime (a chain's "business logic") in the nodes,
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} nodes contain a WebAssembly [execution host](learn-polkadot-host).
 They maintain consensus on a very low level and well-established instruction set.
+The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
-The Polkadot runtime is stored on the Polkadot blockchain itself.
+runtime is stored on the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} blockchain itself.

-As such, Polkadot can upgrade its runtime by upgrading the logic stored on-chain, and removes the coordination challenge of requiring thousands of node operators to upgrade in advance of a given block number.
+As such, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can upgrade its runtime by upgrading the logic stored on-chain, and removes the coordination challenge of requiring thousands of node operators to upgrade in advance of a given block number.
 Polkadot stakeholders propose and approve upgrades through the [on-chain governance](learn-governance.md) system, which also enacts them autonomously.

 ## New [Client Releases](https://github.com/paritytech/polkadot/releases)